-Neil Erlick, EVP Business Development at Paysafe. says, “Traditional cash, coins and notes, continue to have a clear place in the gaming industry.
-They’re quick, private, and easily authenticated in the majority of cases……cash is still a relevant and convenient way to pay in gaming.
+Neil Erlick, EVP Business Development at Paysafe.
+Says, “Traditional cash, coins, and notes continue to have a clear place in the gaming industry.
+They’re quick, private, and easily authenticated in most cases; cash is still a relevant and convenient way to pay in gaming.
 But, this doesn’t necessarily pose an obstacle to the rise of new forms of digital cash in the industry.”

 Latest Findings Due To Covid-19

 According to Contessa Brewer from CNBC, with casinos open at this time:

 - No states currently allow cashless payments on casino floors.

 - The CDC recommends mobile payments to limit cash handling, and therefore, risk of Covid-19 exposure.

 - According to a report by the American Gaming Association, more than half (59%) of casino customers say they are less likely to use cash in their everyday lives because of the Covid-19 pandemic.